p-m-p/slider/packages/docs/docs/guides/01-react.md

 ## Styling

 The components do not include any styles by default.
-The display, width and height style properties need to be set drectly or with CSS as a minimum for the slider to work.
+The display, width and height style properties need to be set as a minimum for the slider to work.
 View the [styling guide](/docs/guides/styling) for more information on how to effectively style the slider components.

 ```tsx